April 30 is a day of celebration for Tammy Freeman. On that day four years ago, she almost lost her leg.

 “I will never leave the country again without international travel health insurance.”
 Freeman said.
 “I would have had an ID card and a number to call and the insurance company would have wired the money and taken care of the arrangements to get me back home.”

 According to Consumer Reports Medicare typically doesn’t cover you outside the U.S and neither does Obamacare.
 If you’re part of your employer’s plan check with them before you leave.
 If you have travel insurance already, check again to see what is actually covered.
 Most travel plans do no provide evacuation back to the United States.

 Freeman got reimbursed for the care she received in Mexico over time, but did have to pay taxes on her medical care.

 Twelve screws and two metal plates are still holding her ankle together.
 The good news, Freeman said, is that she still can wear high heels.

 “Because of the bone loss I have in my leg, the heels actually level me off,” Freeman said.
 “Which is good, because I do love my heels.”

-Blue Cross and Blue Shield of Nebraska provides travel medical insurance through GeoBlue.
+Blue Cross and Blue Shield of Nebraska (BCBSNE) provides travel medical insurance through GeoBlue.
 Get a quote.